Kandis Williams: Cassandra Press

 Williams co-founded the non-profit Cassandra Press in 2016 with Taylor Doran, and Jordan Nassar.
 The organization distributes lo-fi activist and academic texts, flyers, posters, pamphlets, and readers as well as offer classes and exhibitions.
+They also offer artist zines at an affordable price on their website.
+The mission statement of the organization is to spread ideas and language, propagate dialogue centering ethics, femme-driven activism, and black scholarship.

 The name is a reference to the Trojan princess Cassandra, who was said to have accurately foretold the future yet no one would believe her.

+To this day, Williams works as a publisher and as an editor for the Cassandra Press.
+Notable works include: Misogynoir, Reparations, Double Consciousness Then and Now, Libidinal Economy, and Faces of the Colonizer.